 Scan the testicle in its entirety in both the transverse and longitudinal planes.
-Scan with gray scale first while noting the presence of fluid collections and testicular texture.
+Scan with grayscale first while noting the presence of fluid collections and testicular texture.
 A normal testicular is around 4 x 3 x 2.5cm.
 In the longitudinal plan or long axis, the testicle appears as an oval structure with homogenous echotexture and smooth rounded borders.
-In the transverse plan or short axis, the testicle appears as a circular structure with homogenous echotexture and smooth rounded borders.
-Side by side comparison of the testicles is critical to evaluate for size, fluid collections, changes of echotexture, and discrepancies of color Doppler.
+In the transverse plane or short axis, the testicle appears as a circular structure with homogenous echotexture and smooth rounded borders.
+Side-by-side comparison of the testicles is critical to evaluate for size, fluid collections, changes of echotexture, and discrepancies of color Doppler.
 If the testicle is torsed, there will often be a hydrocele present with a testicle with reduced color or power flow.

 Color flow doppler must be applied to both the affected and unaffected testicle of the patient.
 Begin with the unaffected testicle to gain a sense of what normal vascular flow looks like in this particular patient.
 Power Doppler is useful in the evaluation of testicular vascular flow as well.
 Power Doppler has greater sensitivity for vascular flow but does not allow the examiner to discern between the arterial and venous flow.